GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/docs/BigtableChangeStreamsToBigQuery/README.md

             "label": "The timestamp to read change streams from", "help_text": "The starting DateTime, inclusive, to use for reading change streams (https://tools.ietf.org/html/rfc3339).
 For example, 2022-05-05T07:59:59Z.
 Defaults to the timestamp when the pipeline starts.", "name": "startTimestamp",
             "is_optional": true,
             "param_type": "TEXT"
         },
-        {
-            "label": "The timestamp to read change streams to", "help_text": "The ending DateTime, inclusive, to use for reading change streams (https://tools.ietf.org/html/rfc3339).
-Ex-2022-05-05T07:59:59Z.
-Defaults to an infinite time in the future.", "name": "endTimestamp",
-            "is_optional": true,
-            "param_type": "TEXT"
-        },